SHM targeting models¶

 the number of mutations in all 5-mer motifs of the dataset, and depends upon the

 inferred substitution rates.
-Furthermore, the same parameters available for
+Similar parameters as those available for

-inferring the substitution rates are also available to adjust this function.
+inferring the substitution rates are available to adjust this function.

-The inferred substitution and mutability matrices returned by the above functions
+The inferred substitution and mutability models returned by the above functions

 only account for unambiguous 5-mers.
 However, there may be cases in which the

 user may need the likelihood of a mutation in a 5-mer with ambiguous characters.